drshahizan/learn-github/pgss.md

 <img src="/images/Github_poster.jpeg"  height="400" />
 </p>

+# GitHub for Research Students: From Code to Collaboration

-# A. Install GitHub Desktop
+## A. Install GitHub Desktop
 GitHub Desktop is a free and open source application that lets you interact with GitHub repositories using a graphical user interface.
 You can use it to clone, create, commit, push, pull, and merge your code, as well as manage branches, issues, pull requests, and more.

 <p align="center">